gacarrillor/QGIS-Resources/README.md

 ### Processing Scripts (PyQGIS) by Germán Carrillo

+- **copy_vector_layer.py**

+   Use this script to create a full copy of a vector layer.
+Handy when you need to modify data but you feel safer testing the modifications on a copy first.

+ - **edit_in_place_script.py**

+   This script can be taken as an example of a script that edits a layer in-place.
+That is, a script that modifies features from the input layer, instead of generating a copy of the layer.

  - **export_composers_of_multiple_projects.py**

    This script allows you to export the composers of all the QGIS projects that are inside a base folder.
 It's based on the 'Maps Printer' plugin by [Harrissou Sant-anna](https://github.com/DelazJ), which is required to run the script.

- - **edit_in_place_script.py**

-   This script can be taken as an example of a script that edits a layer in-place.
-That is, a script that modifies features from the input layer, instead of generating a copy of the layer.

  - **vector_overlaps_by_class.py**